AroPix/hytale-server-docker/README.md

 > [!IMPORTANT]
 > **First-Time Setup: Authentication Required**
 >
 > On first startup, you'll need to authenticate via your browser.
 The server will display a URL in the console - just visit it and log in with your Hytale account.
+You will then need to authorize again from the link that appears once the server has started.

 ## How to use